OUTPATIENT US Clinical Experience

 MD2B Connect Physician ID # 265

-Where will the rotation take place: The hands-on outpatient experience will take place 20 miles northwest of downtown Chicago.
+Where will the rotation take place: The outpatient US clinical experience will take place 20 miles northwest of downtown Chicago.

 Hours: Monday - Thursday 9 AM to 5 PM

-What you will do: This is an outpatient experience during which you will be under the supervision of a board certified rheumatologist.
+What you will do: This is an outpatient US clincial experience during which you will be under the supervision of a board certified rheumatologist.
 The physician holds hospital privileges in the Advocate Health Care and AMITA Health Systems.
 In the past, this attending was involved in the education of internal medicine residents from the University of Illinois.

 While training as a fellow, he was involved in numerous research studies, and had opportunities to present his work at national and international meetings.
 This physician has considerable experience in evaluating and managing patients with SLE, rheumatoid arthritis, gout, and osteoporosis and is also adept at performing joint procedures.
 The practice has an onsite x-ray machine, MRI, DEXA, and ultrasound.